Logo for Bike Aintree by University Hospitals Liverpool Charity featuring a multicolored abstract star logo and text.

 Supported by:

-2025 will see the launch of Bike Aintree, a charity cycling event hosted by the University Hospitals Liverpool Charity, taking place out of the famous Aintree Racecourse.
 The event is an open-to-all, non-competitive bike ride experience that caters for all ages and abilities and covers a range of distances.

 On the day there will also be a fun health and wellbeing event at the raceourse from 12pm - 4pm featuring stalls and activities to improve mental health, general well being and active lifestyles.
 Merseyside Police will be offering bike marking and Active Sefton will be offering fun kids sporting activities.
 So there's guaranteed to be something for everyone!